 In past years, the President's budget has sought, and Congress has generally enacted, an amount of funding that is sufficient to pay the entire cost of each cleanup project at a base closure site that is approved in the budget year.
 However, as a cost saving measure, DOD proposed and Congress approved only a portion of total program funding for FY2000 that was necessary to finance projects which were to be completed by the end of the fiscal year.
-Consequently, the Administration has requested a substantial increase in funding for FY2001 to pay for the outstanding amount of the FY2000 program level as well as the new program level for FY2001.
-Under the President's budget, funding requested for cleanup at base closure sites would show a substantial increase of \$542.7 million, or 168%, from \$322.6 million in FY2000 to \$865.3 million in FY2001.
-However, of the total requested amount of \$865.3 million, about \$365 million, or 42%, would be used to finance projects approved in FY2000 projects, \$500.3 million would remain to finance new cleanup projects to be approved in FY2001.
+Consequently, the Administration requested a substantial increase in funding for FY2001 to pay for the outstanding amount of the FY2000 program level as well as the new program level for FY2001.
+Under the President's budget, funding for cleanup at base closure sites would substantially increase by \$542.7 million, or 168%, from \$322.6 million in FY2000 to \$865.3 million in FY2001.
+However, of the total requested amount of \$865.3 million, about \$365 million, or 42%, would be used to finance projects approved in FY2000 but not begun until FY2001.
+After this amount is paid for outstanding FY2000 projects, \$500.3 million would remain to finance new cleanup projects to be approved in FY2001.
+Congress approved the Administration's requested increase in passing the Military Construction Appropriations Act for FY2001 (P.L.
+106-246, H.R.
+4425), which provided a total of \$865.3 million for base closure cleanups.